 Other choices for long-term meal delivery include Meals on Wheels and private companies.

-People who need meal delivery services should check availability, eligibility, and costs in their local area, as these factors vary by state.
+People who need meal delivery services should check the availability, eligibility, and costs in their local area, as these factors vary by state.